anshumaanshankar/aws-dev/7. EC2 Basics/Part 2.md

 - Elastic IP per private IPv4 (optional):
     - Associated with a private IP on a primary/secondary interface.
     - If assoc. with primary, `this IP becomes the public IP.` If this elastic IP is removed, a new public IP is allocated, the old one cannot be got back.

+## Amazon Machine Images
+- AMIs are regional containers used to launch EC2 instances and make new ones with an existing one.
+- We have AWS provided, community provided AMIs that are free, or commercial AMIs that are paid and can be got on the marketplace.
+- BY default, only the account launching an AMI can use it.
+Other accounts can be granted access or AMIs can be set to public.

+### AMI Lifecycle
+1. Launch
+    - Using an AMI to launch an EC2 instance along with some EBS volumes attached to it.
+Lets call them Boot and Data.
+2. Configure
+    - Take the instance made during launch, along with Boot, Data and customize it.
+3. Create Image
+    - A customized instance and its EBS volumes can be used to make a new AMI.
+    - When new AMIs are made like that, a snapshot is taken of each EBS volume for that instance (aka, Boot and Data).
+    - The new AMI contains the privacy info of the first, and references of Boot and Data inside it using `block device mapping`.
+That is, Block device mapping links a snapshot to it's EBS volume.
+4. Launch
+    - When a new EC2 instance is made with this new AMI, We get the same data and EBS volume configurations as the original instance.
+That is, we get back the same Boot and Data.
+This is called [AMI Baking](exam powerup.md).

+`Use`: We can take an AMI linked to an EC2 instance on a given AZ and use it to make more instances on the same, or different AZ.
+These new instances have the same EBS volume configurations as the original.